rpietro/radius_agreement/radius.md

 <!-- add analysis strategy -->

+### Computerized Adaptive Test

+Based on the values obtained for the interobserver agreement for each individual fracture, we developed a free, publicly available online Computerized Adaptive Test.
+In this system, learners will initially be asked to rate an image with average observer agreement.
+Depending on their response agreeing or not with the majority of responders, they are taken to, respectively, a subsequent image with a lower or greater degree of interobserver ("harder" or "easier" images).

 ## Results

 inter-observer reliability
 intra-observer reliability
-degree of improvement in inter-observer reliability after training
+degree of improvement in inter-observer reliability after training CAT

 ## Results